xnau/pardibee/readme.txt

 == Changelog ==

+= 1.7.0.3 =
+* fixed issue where the private ID was not saved if the user wasn't logged in #1303
+* added setting to suppress scroll anchors (fragments) in pagination links #1298
+* fixed list query error with multiple search terms #1302
+* allow dropdowns and other single-value fields to be used as the primary email address #1301

 = 1.7.0.2 =
 * Fixed issue where default email headers were used instead of the plugin settings #1296
 * fixed bug where the CSS error maker for a match field wasn't cleared when the field value is a match #1293